Chain O' Lakes Blues Festival

 Waupaca, WI 54981

-About the Casino: The Indian Crossing Casino is in its eighty ninth year, having opened as a dancing and entertainment facility (not gambling) on July 4, 1925.
+About the Casino: The Indian Crossing Casino is in its 90th year, having opened as a dancing and entertainment facility (not gambling) on July 4, 1925.
 Even today, it is one of the most significant landmarks on Waupaca’s Chain O’ Lakes.
 There have been changes in

 popular musical styles over the decades, from big band swing to rock & roll, but the Casino’s interior has remained virtually the same.
 The large stage, the heavy velvet stage curtains, and the spacious wooden dance floor still exist as they did in 1925.